Liquid — Opportunity Zone Investments

 Is an OZ Fund Right for You?

 OZ investing suits accredited investors with recent capital gains who want tax-advantaged exposure to real estate.
 Compare with a 1031 exchange or fixed-income bonds, or speak with our team to evaluate your options.
+For a comprehensive tax and program overview, download our free OZ 2.0 Investor Guide.

 Ready to invest in Austin Opportunity Zones?